Insane96/IguanaTweaksReborn/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve
+about: Found a nasty bug like Kelp Generating Bedrock?
+This is for you!
 title: ''
 labels: bug
 assignees: ''